Helsinki-NLP/OPUS-MT-app/README.md

 ├── model.npz
 └── vocab.deen.spm
 ```
 The `config.intgemm8bitalpha.yml` name is hardcoded, and so is `model_info.json`.
-Everything else could have an arbitrary name. translateLocally will load the model according to the settings specified in `config.intgemm8bitalpha.yml`.
+Everything else could have an arbitrary name. opusMT will load the model according to the settings specified in `config.intgemm8bitalpha.yml`.
 These are just normal marian configuration options. `model_info.json` contains metadata about the model:
 ```bash
 $ cat model_info.json
 {